ramintheredmn/myneovimconfig/README.md

-A neovim dotfiles with language support and autocompletion for python, javascript, typescript, rust, html, css, tailwind css and htmx
+neovim dotfiles with language support and autocompletion for python, javascript, typescript, rust, html, css, tailwind css and htmx

 just clone and copy the repo in the ~/.config/nvim